Theprashil/Theprashil.github.io/_posts/2020-09-23-thm-Internal-Writeup.md

 <a href="/assets/img/thm/internal/jenkins.png" target="_blank"><img class="centerImgLarge" src="/assets/img/thm/internal/jenkins.png"></a>

-It's a jenkins server which is used to integrate and automate your product development and testing processes.But it's protected with login.
+It's a jenkins server which is used to integrate and automate your product development and testing processes.
+But it's protected with login.
 I tried default creds and didnt work out.
 So we have to bruteforce it.
-Msfconsole has a auxillary to bruteforce it since the box mentions it can be solved without metsploit so we will use hydra.
+Msfconsole has a auxillary to bruteforce it, Since the box mentions it can be solved without metasploit so we will use hydra.

 The default username for jenkins is `admin` .
 If it won't work out then we do have other usernames `aubreanna`, `bill` to try .
 For now let's try with `admin`